How to Add a User to Sudoers on Linux Mint 22 and 21

 sudo usermod -aG sudo josh

-Authentication Failure with su
+Fix Authentication Failure with su on Linux Mint

-sudo grep '%sudo' /etc/sudoers
+sudo grep '^%sudo' /etc/sudoers

-By default, the configuration should show:
+The default configuration should show:

 %sudo ALL=(ALL:ALL) ALL